 Medicinal cannabis legality varies from country to country.
+In Australia, medical cannabis is regulated by the Therapeutic Goods Administration and requires a government approval and prescription from a doctor.
 Please see the website materials for Australian patients and health care professionals, which provide further details regarding which products can be legally accessed.
 Patients in other countries are advised to contact their relevant ministry of health to determine legal status.

 Who can access medicinal cannabis?